saramic/api-workshop/README.md

 - [ ] print out a message when sinatra starts as to what to do next, curl the endpoint
 - [ ] auto reload sinatra with changes
+- [ ] 404 application/json handler needs to be added - currently 404 in HTML